jeremytoys/3moji/README.md

 # 3moji 3D Library
 3moji is my attempt at creating a 3D Emoji library.
-The project is a current work in progress but it is slowly getting better every day.
+The project is a current work in progress but it is slowly getting better day by day.

 The best way to currently view the 3moji library is over at: